Effects of the El Niño–Southern Oscillation in the United States: Temperature

 During El Niño, the northern tier of the conterminous 48 states and southern Alaska will exhibit above normal temperatures during the fall and winter.
-The Gulf Coast of the United States will experience below normal temperatures, during the winter season.
+The Gulf Coast of the United States will experience below normal temperatures during the winter season.

 Precipitation

 Across Alaska, El Niño events do not have a correlation towards dry or wet conditions; however, La Niña events lead to drier than normal conditions.
-During El Niño events, increased precipitation is expected in Southern California, Arizona, and New Mexico due to a more southerly, zonal, storm track.
+During El Niño events, increased precipitation is expected in Southern California, Arizona, and New Mexico due to a more southerly, zonal, storm track over the Southwest, leading to increased winter snowpack, but a more subdued summer monsoon season.
 During La Niña, increased precipitation is diverted into the Pacific Northwest due to a more northerly storm track.
-During La Niña events, the storm track shifts far enough northward to bring wetter than normal winter conditions (in the form of increased snowfall) to the Midwestern states, as well as hot and dry summers.
-During the El Niño portion of ENSO, increased precipitation falls along the Gulf coast and Southeast due to a stronger than normal, and more southerly, subtropical jet stream.
+During La Niña events, the storm track shifts far enough northward to bring wetter than normal winter conditions (in the form of increased snowfall) to the Midwestern states, as well as hot and dry summers and possibly a wetter summer monsoon season in the Southwest.
+During the El Niño portion of ENSO, increased precipitation falls along the Gulf Coast and Southeast due to a stronger than normal, and more southerly, subtropical jet stream.
 In the late winter and spring during El Niño events, drier than average conditions can be expected in Hawaii.
 On Guam during El Niño years, dry season precipitation averages below normal.
 However, the threat of a tropical cyclone is over triple what is normal during El Niño years, so extreme shorter duration rainfall events are possible.
 On American Samoa during El Niño events, precipitation averages about 10 percent above normal, while La Niña events lead to precipitation amounts which average close to 10 percent below normal.
 ENSO is linked to higher average temperatures and abnormal rainfall patterns over Puerto Rico.

 El Niño has historically been associated with higher rainfall in California.
 However, this relationship is not consistent, and depends on the "flavor" of El Niño.
-The relationship between El Niño and California rainfall has been described as "fragile", as only the "persistent El Niño" leads to consistently higher rainfall in the state; while the other flavors of ENSO have mixed effects at best.
+The relationship between El Niño and California rainfall has been described as "fragile", as only the "persistent El Niño" leads to consistently higher rainfall in the state, while the other flavors of ENSO have mixed effects at best.

+Historically, El Niño was not understood to affect U.S. weather patterns until Christensen et al. (1981) used entropy minimax pattern discovery based on information theory to advance the science of long range weather prediction.
+Previous computer models of weather were based on persistence alone and reliable to only 5–7 days into the future.
+Long range forecasting was essentially random.
+Christensen et al. demonstrated the ability to predict the probability that precipitation will be below or above average with modest but statistically significant skill one, two and even three years into the future.